youssefwally/DJSW_collaborative_coding/docs/pages/individual_reports/sigurd.md

 - Forward pass: flatten input; pass through dense layers with ReLU; final linear layer returns logits (no softmax).
 - Loss & optimizer: CrossEntropyLoss + Adam.
 These are standard choices for small MLP experiments.

-Practical notes:

-- The model expects flattened inputs.
-The training pipeline explicitly flattens tensors before forwarding them to the model to support both MLP and image-based models in the repo.
-- Output logits are used with CrossEntropyLoss (the loss expects class indices, not one-hot vectors).

 ## MNIST dataset & HDF5 writer (in-depth)